dummylabs/thewatchman/README.md

 ## Sensors

 > [!NOTE]
 > Versions prior to 0.6.4 had a sensor named `sensor.watchman_missing_services`.
-Latest versions provide sensor `sensor.watchman_missing_actions` if integration was installed from scratch (new user).
+Latest versions use another name: `sensor.watchman_missing_actions` if integration was installed from scratch (new user).
 > Existing users who upgraded from previous versions will have old sensor name to preserve compatibilty with their scripts and dashboards.
 They can rename sensor themselves or just remove integration and install it again.

-Besides of the report, integration provides a few sensors:
+Besides of the report, integration provides a few sensors which can be used within automations or dashboards:
 - sensor.watchman_missing_entities
 - sensor.watchman_missing_actions
 - sensor.watchman_last_updated